 Hot Aisle Containment Solutions

-Hot aisle containment is as simple as putting up a barrier that isolates the hot air.
-Depending on scope and budget, solutions are as simple as vinyl curtains, or as complex as modular, framed room enclosures complete with doors and roofs.
+Containment is as simple as putting up a barrier that isolates the hot air.
+Depending on scope and budget, solutions are as simple as a vinyl hot aisle containment curtain, or as complex as modular, framed room enclosures complete with doors and roofs.

 Containment solutions are available from a number of vendors.
 APC, Chatsworth, Eaton, Legrand, Panduit, Polargy, Subzero, and more offer solutions to address needs in the market.
 Polargy’s solutions are outstanding.
 Unlike some other providers, their entire business is focused on containment solutions.
 Their products are designed and manufactured in the USA, and they have a fantastic US based sales and engineering team to serve clients.

 How can Brightlio help?